iljapanic/mdef/src/reflections/week-02/index.md

 9. Develop advanced AI that will optimise the growth of the mushrooms and embed it in the kit.
 10. Distribute the kit to every family in the world.
 11. Connect the global mycelium network with our internet network.
-12. Enable real-time exchange of information between all the kits .
+12. Enable real-time exchange of information and nutrients throughout the global Intracelium network.

 ## Takeaways

-This course has given me a fascinating insight into the world of biology and shown me the long-term potential of DIY biohacking.
-It has also help me create an appreciation for micro organisms and has reinvigorated my previous interest in mycelium which I would like to explore further in my future projects.
+This course has shown me the long-term potential of DIY biohacking for localised human-scale science that can help with some of the most pressing challenges facing us today.
+It has also made me appreciate micro organisms and has reinvigorated my previous interest in mycelium which I would like to explore further in my future projects.
 Overall, the course has inspired me to look at nature to learn more about designing and building sustainable self-perpetuating systems.

 ## Links and resources